rg911/nem2-library-js/README.md

 ## Important Notes

+The upgrade to this package's [version v0.10.0](https://github.com/nemtech/nem2-library-js/releases/tag/v0.10.0) is mandatory for **dragon compatibility**.

+[version v0.9.19](https://github.com/nemtech/nem2-library-js/releases/tag/v0.9.8) is the latest locked version for **cow compatibility**.

 Due to a network upgrade with [catapult-server@cow](https://github.com/nemtech/catapult-server/releases/tag/v0.3.0.1) version, **transactions from Alpaca&Bison are not compatible anymore**.

-The upgrade to this package's [version v0.9.8](https://github.com/nemtech/nem2-library-js/releases/tag/v0.9.8) is mandatory for **cow compatibility**.

 Other versions like [version v0.9.5-2](https://github.com/nemtech/nem2-library-js/releases/tag/v0.9.5-2) can be used for **alpaca** network version.